 The exterior was constructed with Bacchus March sandstone (or freestone) from the Bald Hills quarry, approximately 50 kilometres west of Melbourne.
 This is over brick walls, with bluestone foundations.
 The bluestone foundations were mined from Footscray, and the floor above the barrel-vaulted basement is one metre thick.

 Although bluestone was plentiful, architects preferred the appearance of sandstone.
-The available building materials were limited for the relatively new colony of Melbourne.
-Local stones had not been tested over long periods of time, the Bacchus Marsh sandstone was chosen as it was the best available from accessible quarries.
-It was to prove rather soft and prone to weathering.
+Bacchus Marsh sandstone was chosen, as it was the best available from accessible quarries.
+Unfortunately it was to prove rather soft and prone to weathering, but there had not been time to test the longevity of different stone.
 The roof was clad with slate during 1861.

 Exciting Technologies

 The Treasury was one of the first Melbourne buildings to benefit from some innovative technologies then appearing.
-They included a version of Cooper’s system of fireproof flooring, a travelling crane and a steam stone-cutting machine.
+They included an innovative system of fireproof flooring, a travelling crane and a steam stone-cutting machine.

 Finished yet unfinished